St. Maximin's Abbey

 Are there guided tours?

-Check the official website for information on guided tours, which may enhance your understanding of the site’s history and architecture.
+Check the official website for information about guided tours, as they may be available to enhance your understanding of the site’s history and significance.

 What’s the best time to visit?

-The best times to visit are during the spring and fall, when the weather is pleasant and crowds are typically smaller.
+The best times to visit are during the spring and autumn months when the weather is mild, and the gardens are particularly beautiful.

 Is it wheelchair accessible?